Technigo/project-music-releases-vite/README.md

 ### The Problem

 #### Planning and pair programming
 We started by looking at all the specific problems to solve in this weeks assignment.
 Once we did that, we split the problems into smaller tasks.
-Then we started out pair programming to get the data from tge json-object as well as building our first React Component.
+Then we started out pair programming to get the data from the json-object as well as building our first React Component.
 We had a few challenges in this stage of development, like:

 * Finding the right folder structure for the project, like diving the files into folders, componentes and child-components
 * Understanding how to use React Properties and how they are inherited from parent to children.